awgeo/awgeo.github.io/_posts/2020-05-30-snowflake-web-ui.md

 categories:
   - Blog
 tags:
-  - Post Formats
+  - snowflake
-  - readability
+  - data_warehouse
-  - standard
+  - cloud
 ---

 I thought I'd check out <a href="https://www.snowflake.com/about/">Snowflake Cloud Data Warehouse</a> after reading on a DataCamp Data Engineering course that it was "disrupting the data warehouse industry".
 I first completed the "Zero to Snowflake in 90 minutes" hands-on lab, and have just now completed the first of their certifications:  "Hands On Snowflake - WebUI Essentials".